intel/llvm/sycl/doc/ControllingSYCLLanguageFeatures.md

 Enabling/disabling extensions is done via single `-sycl-ext` option.
 It accepts comma-separated list of extension names prefixed with `+` or `-` to indicate whether particular extension should be enabled or disabled.
+It is possible to specify that option several times: value from each next occurrence will be added to already specified ones, forming single extensions string.

 Example: `-sycl-ext=+EXTENSION_NAME1,-EXTENSION_NAME2` - this option specifies
-that `EXTENSION_NAME1` extension should be enabled and `EXTENSION_NAME2` should be disabled.
+that `EXTENSION_NAME1` extension should be enabled and `EXTENSION_NAME2` should be disabled. `-sycl-ext=+EXTENSION_NAME1 -sycl-ext=-EXTENSION_NAME2` gives the same result.

+When the same extension is mentioned several times within single (or several) `-sycl-ext` options, the last occurrence overrides all previous ones, i.e.
+`-sycl-ext=+EXTENSION_NAME1,-EXTENSION_NAME1,+EXTENSION_NAME1` will leave
+`EXTENSION_NAME1` enabled.

 When particular extension is enabled, the compiler automatically defines a macro with the same name, i.e. if `-sycl-ext=EXTENSION_NAME1` command line option was